Nirvana (band): 1994–1996: Death of Cobain and disbandment

 Plans for a live Nirvana album, Verse Chorus Verse, were canceled as Novoselic and Grohl found assembling the material so soon after Cobain's death emotionally overwhelming.
 Instead, in November 1994, DGC released the MTV Unplugged performance as MTV Unplugged in New York.
-It debuted at number one on the Billboard charts and earned Nirvana a Grammy Award for Best Alternative Music Album.
-It was followed by Nirvana's first full-length live video, Live!
+It debuted at number one on the Billboard charts and earned Nirvana a Grammy Award for Best Alternative Music Album at the 1996 Grammys.
+It was followed by Nirvana's first full-length VHS live video, Live!
 Tonight!
 Sold Out!!.
 In 1996, the live album From the Muddy Banks of the Wishkah became the third consecutive Nirvana release to debut at the top of the Billboard album chart.